2022–23 Washington State Cougars men's basketball team

-The 2022–23 Washington State Cougars men's basketball team represents Washington State University during the 2022–23 NCAA Division I men's basketball season.
-The team is led by fourth-year head coach Kyle Smith.
-The Cougars play their home games at the Beasley Coliseum in Pullman, Washington as members in the Pac-12 Conference.
+The 2022–23 Washington State Cougars men's basketball team represented Washington State University during the 2022–23 NCAA Division I men's basketball season.
+The team was led by fourth-year head coach Kyle Smith.
+The Cougars played their home games at the Beasley Coliseum in Pullman, Washington as members in the Pac-12 Conference.
+They finished the season 16–15, 11–9 in Pac-12 play, to finish in a tie for fifth place.
+They defeated California in the first round of the Pac-12 tournament before losing to Oregon in the second round.
+They received an invitation to participate in the NIT, where they were defeated by Eastern Washington in the first round.

 Previous season

-The Cougars finished the 2021–22 season 22–15, 11–9 in Pac-12 play to finish in a three way tie for 5th place.
+The Cougars finished the 2021–22 season 22–15, 11–9 in Pac-12 play, to finish in a three-way tie for fifth place.
 They defeated California in the first round of the Pac-12 tournament before losing to UCLA in the quarterfinals.
 They received an at-large bid to the NIT as a 4th seed in the SMU bracket where they defeated Santa Clara, SMU and BYU to advanced to the semifinals where they lost to Texas A&M.